Industrial Robots 101: What They Are and How They Work

 2. Articulated robot

-In more intricate configurations, Articulated robots can have numerous rotary joints, sometimes even more than 10.
+In more intricate configurations, articulated robots can have numerous rotary joints, sometimes even more than 10.

 3. Cylindrical robot